 Fishing for bass in the early morning hours from dawn until around 8:30am can be very productive.
 In these hours, smaller baitfish are waking up and becoming more active.
 And since these fish are prey for big bass, the bass will be taking advantage of this as well and hunting them down.

-If you are fishing for bass in the early morning hours, use a shiner or minnow bait (click here to buy a good one) or other realistic topwater lures to draw in more fish.
+If you are fishing for bass in the early morning hours, use a shiner or minnow bait or other realistic topwater lures to draw in more fish.
 You want something that a bass will naturally recognize as food, and these two options are perfect in most states where bass are commonly fished for.

 You can also have very good luck when using top water spoons and poppers, especially around heavy vegetation, fallen trees, stained water and shallower water where baitfish and bass may congregate but still attempt to remain hidden.
 Bass fish love to lurk around these areas in an attempt to ambush their prey fish.